Hal Williams: Career

-Williams portrayed Howard Jones, the father to Bernie Mac's character, in the 2005 film Guess Who.
+Williams was also frequently cast as law enforcement characters, such as a police detective in Clint Eastwood's 1990 film The Rookie.
+He portrayed Howard Jones, the father to Bernie Mac's character, in the 2005 film Guess Who.
+He also voiced the role of Whip's Dad in the 2012 film Flight.

-In 2024 Williams played Autry in the second episode of the TV series Matlock, and reprised the role the following year in the series' tenth episode.
+In 2024, Williams played Autry in the second episode of the TV series Matlock (drawn from the original series of the same name, and reprised the role the following year in the series' tenth episode.